Southwest Zone

 TENMILE LAKES/TENMILE CREEK: Trout, largemouth bass

-The main lake water temperature have been in the mid to upper 60s.
-Largemouth bass in the summer patterns with fish spread out between shallow water and deeper water points.
+The main lake water temperature is in the low 70s.
+Largemouth bass in the summer patterns with fish spread out between shallow water weed lines and deeper water points.
 Largemouth bass are hitting topwater lures in the mornings and late evenings.
 During the middle of the day bass can be caught on crankbaits, jigs, and Senkos.
 Look to find bass along submerged logs and deeper weed line edges.

 UMPQUA HIKE-IN LAKES AND FOREBAYS: Trout